 Chemotherapy is the use of drugs to kill or slow the growth of cancer cells.
-It is sometimes used in combination with radiotherapy (chemoradiation) to treat locally advanced cancers, i.e. cancer that has spread beyond the pancreas and cannot be removed with surgery.
+It is sometimes used in combination with radiation therapy (chemoradiation) to treat locally advanced cancers, i.e. cancer that has spread beyond the pancreas and cannot be removed with surgery.

-If you have advanced pancreatic cancer, chemotherapy may be given as palliative treatment to relieve symptoms and improve survival.
+If you have advanced pancreatic cancer, chemotherapy may be given as palliative treatment to relieve symptoms.

 Learn more about:

 Listen to a podcast on Making Treatment Decisions

 If you need chemotherapy, you will be referred to a medical oncologist.